aregtech/areg-sdk/README.md

 ## More than embedded[![](./docs/img/pin.svg)](#more-than-embedded)

-When we were designing AREG SDK, the guiding principle was to create a framework to develop embedded and high-end applications that intelligently interact at the edge of the network.
-To keep application design homogeneous we defined multithreading, multiprocessing and internet communication service categories.
+When we were designing AREG SDK, the guiding principle was to provide homogeneous solution for multithreading, multiprocessing and internet communication wrapped in services appropriately having _Local_, _Public_ and _Internet_ categories.
 These services are neither processes, nor tasks managed by the operating system, they are software components with predefined interface, which methods are invoked remotely.
+This concept simplifies software architecture with complex communication.
 <br><a href="docs/img/areg-services.png"><img src="docs/img/areg-services.png" alt="AREG SDK distributed services" style="width:70%;height:70%"/></a><br>
-> 💡 In current version AREG engine handles multithreading (_Local_) and multiprocessing (_Public_) communication.
+> 💡 In current version, the AREG engine handles multithreading (_Local_) and multiprocessing (_Public_) communication.

 The AREG engine forms a fault tolerant system, discovers services and automates communication, simplifies distributed programming, and helps developers to focus on application business logic as if they would program a single process application with one thread where methods of objects are event-driven.
 The engine guaranties that:
 * The crash of one application does not cause the crash of the system.